Further research

 The Union Makes Us Strong

-Based on material held in the TUC Library Collections held at London Metropolitan University, this is an extremely impressive site with masses of original documents and images – and it is free to access.
+Based on material held in the TUC Library Collections held at London Metropolitan University, this is an impressive site with masses of original documents and images – and it is free to access.
 Highlights of the site include a complete run of conference reports from TUC gatherings since 1868 – all of which, of course, include lists of union delegates and other officials.
 Other sections focus on the famous Bryant & May matchgirls strike of 1888, the General Strike of 1926, and the home front during the second world war.
 The site also hosts images of Robert Tressell’s complete handwritten manuscript of The Ragged Trousered Philanthropists.

 The National Archives